 Research proposals are used to persuade potential supervisors and funders that your work is worthy of their support.
 These documents setting out your proposed research that will result in a Doctoral thesis are typically between 1,500 and 3,000 words in length.

-Your research proposal must passionately articulate what you want to research and why, convey your understanding of existing literature, and clearly define at least one original question and your approach to answering it.
-While it must be well-structured, your research proposal should retain sufficient flexibility to comfortably accommodate any changes that you need to make as your PhD progresses.
+Your PhD research proposal must passionately articulate what you want to research and why, convey your understanding of existing literature, and clearly define at least one research question that could lead to new or original knowledge and how you propose to answer it.

 The title page should also include personal information, such as your name, academic title, date of birth, nationality and contact details.